nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User requests to edit a person's details with new information.
 2. EduMate edits the person's information.
+3. EduMate shows the edited person's information in the profile panel.

    Use case ends.